hackclub/hackclub/workshops/geometric_pattern/README.md

 While this looks pretty cool, let's make the rows different colors.
 We can get the gradient effect by setting a starting color, and incrementing the R, G, and B values each time we go through the for loop.

-Let's do this by first declaring variables to store each of the R, G, and B values at the top of the file, beneath our constants:
+Let's do this by first declaring variables to store each of the R, G, and B values at the top of the file:

 ```js
 var NUM_CIRCLES = 12;